davanstrien/hugit-cli/README.md

 ## Contributing

-This is _very_ early and might only be useful for our specfic use case.
+It is likely that _Hugit_ may only work for our particular workflow.
 With that said if you have suggestions please open an issue.
-To learn more, see the [Contributor Guide].

 ## License